mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Add Branch](@id AddBranchManual)
-The branch connecting two buses can be added once those buses are defined, and the `from` and `to` keywords must correspond to labels of those buses.
+The branch connecting two buses can be added once those buses are defined, and `from` and `to` keywords must correspond to labels of those buses.
 For example:
 ```@example addBranch
 using JuliaGrid # hide
 @default(unit) # hide